laurabmackenzie/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Press the up arrow a few more times.

 *What do you see?*
-It continues to scroll through previously typed commands.It
+It continues to scroll through previously typed commands in reverse order.

 * Run the `history` command.